John Lineker: ONE Championship

+ONE Bantamweight World Champion

 Lineker was scheduled to face reigning champion Bibiano Fernandes for the ONE Bantamweight Championship at ONE: X on December 3, 2021.
 However due to the pandemic, the event was postponed and the bout was moved to ONE: Bad Blood on February 11, 2022.
 Lineker tested positive for COVID days before the event and the bout was pulled.
 The bout was rescheduled for ONE: Lights Out on March 11, 2022.
 Lineker won the fight by second-round knockout to become the new ONE Bantamweight World Champion.
 The win also earned him a Performance of the Night bonus.

 Lineker was scheduled to make his first bantamweight title defense against Fabrício Andrade at ONE on Prime Video 3 on October 21, 2022.
 At weigh-ins, John Lineker missed weight, coming in at 145.75 lbs, .75 pounds over the limit.
 Lineker was stripped of the ONE Bantamweight World Championship and the bout proceeded at a catchweight with only Andrade being able to win the title.
 Andrade also got 20% of his purse.
 During the beginning of the third round, Andrade accidentally connected with a strike to the groin of Lineker, who could not continue.
 The fight was declared a no contest.

 A rematch between Lineker and Andrade for the vacant ONE Bantamweight World Championship took place on February 25, 2023, at ONE Fight Night 7.
 He lost the bout by technical knockout after his corner stopped the fight after the fourth round.

+Post-championship

+Lineker faced Kim Jae-woong on August 5, 2023, at ONE Fight Night 13.
+At the weigh-ins, Lineker weighed in at 151 pounds, 6 pounds over the bantamweight limit.
+The bouts proceeded at catchweight with him being fined 25% his individual purse, which went to Kim.
+He won the bout via technical knockout in the third round.

+Lineker faced Stephen Loman on September 30, 2023, at ONE Fight Night 14.
+He won the fight via unanimous decision.

+Replacing Sage Northcutt on short notice, Lineker faced Shinya Aoki in a openweight bout on January 28, 2024, at ONE 165.
+He lost the fight by rear-naked submission in the first round.